 client.close()

 Two lines deserve explanation. set_missing_host_key_policy(AutoAddPolicy()) tells Paramiko to accept a device’s SSH host key automatically the first time it sees it.
-In production you would verify keys properly, but in the lab this gets you moving. look_for_keys=False and allow_agent=False stop Paramiko from trying key-based auth first — without them, password auth to network gear is often slow or fails outright.
+Production code would verify keys properly, but in the lab this gets things moving. look_for_keys=False and allow_agent=False stop Paramiko from trying key-based auth first — without them, password auth to network gear is often slow or fails outright.

 exec_command vs. an Interactive Shell — the Big Gotcha

-Paramiko gives you two ways to run things, and choosing wrong is the number-one beginner mistake with network devices.
+Paramiko offers two ways to run things, and choosing wrong is the number-one beginner mistake with network devices.

 # exec_command: opens a NEW channel per command, runs it, closes.